mathworks/Continuous-Integration-Verification-Simulink-Models/README.md

 License
 =======
-The license for Continuous Integration for Verification of Simulink Models is available in the [license.txt](license.txt) file in this repository.
+The license for Continuous Integration for Verification of Simulink Models is available in the [License.txt](License.txt) file in this repository.